lexajukov/CodeConversations/src/Opensoft/Bundle/CodeConversationBundle/Resources/doc/about.md

 	$  cd /var/www
 	$  sudo ln -s /path/to/CodeConversations/web codeconversations

+Make sure that apache can write to the cache and log directories

+	$  sudo chmod -R 777 app/cache app/logs

 At this point, the code should be live.
 Verify this by visiting `http://localhost/codeconversations` in the browser to ensure that you get a login prompt.